Why is Volkswagen so important for Germany? – DW – 11/05/2024

 It's hard to be more German than Volkswagen.

-Based in Wolfsburg in northern Germany, the company was founded in 1937 and created the iconic Beatle and the VW Bus and got people moving around the world.
+Based in Wolfsburg in northern Germany, the company was founded in 1937 and created the iconic Beetle and the VW Bus and got people moving around the world.

 Today, the company is more than just Volkswagen (VW).
 The Volkswagen Group includes 10 brands like Audi, Bentley, Porsche and Skoda, among others.

-By sales, it was the largest vehicle manufacture in the world from 2016 until 2019.
+By sales, it was the largest vehicle manufacturer in the world from 2016 until 2019.
 It is still Europe's largest automaker.

 It has 114 production facilities and 684,000 employees around the world.
 Last year, it sold 9.2 million vehicles and brought in €322 billion ($351 billion) in revenue, the most ever.